-22.1 Shooting will occur in squads with a maximum of six (6) competitors.

-- 22.2 Competitors may shoot for 'targets only' at the discretion of the Shoot Director. - 22.3 For the release of the targets the competitor only is permitted to make the call. - 22.4 At all competitions a sighter target must be thrown at each station of the first round and rounds thereafter where the targets have been altered. - 22.5 All Rules applying to simultaneous doubles also apply to Rafale pairs. - 22.6 In case of a malfunction of a trap during the shoot the Referee may decide for the squad to continue onto the next stand and return to the previous stand at the end of the round to complete the 25 targets.
+- 22.1 Shooting will occur in squads with a maximum of six (6) competitors. - 22.2 For the release of the targets the competitor only is permitted to make the call. - 22.3 At all competitions a sighter target must be thrown at each station of the first round and rounds thereafter where the targets have been altered. - 22.4 All Rules applying to Simultaneous doubles also apply to Rafale pairs. - 22.5 In case of a malfunction of a trap during the shoot the Referee may decide for the squad to continue onto the next stand and return to the previous stand at the end of the round to complete the 25 targets.